pavlarsen/Final_Project/README.md

 ## Technology Used
 In order to organize and structure the data, we decided to use Google Colab so that everyone could work on the code remotely.
 With the help of Python and the Pandas library, we cleaned and transformed the different databases.
 Finally, we exported the tables as csv files and uploaded everything into Github.
 The raw data was then uploaded and manipulated in PgAdmin in order to join our different tables and being able to create a new table to be used for the Machine Learning process.
+As for the Machine Learning algorithm two different libraries were used to achieve the goal: Imbalanced Learn and Tensorflow.
+From each of these libraries a model was used and trained as to have a comparisson and a optimized model.

 ---